stiliyangospodinov/X-Cutz/README.md

 node server.js

-Return to the project root directory and open a new terminal.
+Open a new terminal and navigate to the server directory.

+cd BarberX/server

-Start the application locally:
+Start the application locally and keep the terminal open:

 bash